Manchester-United-in-my-heart/public_se_project/README.md

 7. Để dừng chạy dự án, nhấn tổ hợp phím Ctrl + C trong terminal

-The `pages/api` directory is mapped to `/api/*`.
-Files in this directory are treated as [API routes](https://nextjs.org/docs/api-routes/introduction) instead of React pages.

-This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: